erekc/Tricky-n-Class-Classifier/README.md

 ### Installation, Build, & Run

+**The instructions below assume that the project will be build using the Udacity student workspace.**

 To be able to display the graphs of the generated data, I needed a GUI that provided the capability of displaying charts.
 As a result, I chose the **Qt** open source library.
 In addition, to integrate this project into my next level of this project, I needed a library that enabled the use of matrix-like objects, which I found in the **xtensor** library.

 To download **Qt**, use the following command: